nlina-0/portfolio-2024/README.md

 ### Work Page

 After completeing the about page, I decided to revisit the design of the work page and follow the more minimalistic approach using borders to separate sections rather than color blocks.

+The work page consists of 3 sections:

+- Information about self, contains a resume link
+- Education history
+- Work history

 #### Work - Mobile (mockup 1)